pdromnt/tou_decomp/README.md

 # Decompilation of Tunnels of Underworld

-DISCLAIMER: This is project is incomplete and not close to completion yet.
+DISCLAIMER: This is project is incomplete.
 The original source code I'm assuming was lost, so I'm attempting an effort to bring this game back to life, first by decompiling it and then by updating it so it works properly in current day Windows versions.

 Tunnels of Underworld (or TOU for short) is an original creation by [hannukp](https://github.com/hannukp) and I don't claim any ownership over it.
 I'm simply a fan who wants to preserve his game.